ToddBradley/terranborderlands/universe/alula/index.md

 ### Long Tail Tribe

-* inhabit the asteroid belt, act mostly as pirates preying on merchant activity
+* inhabit the asteroid belt, known to act mostly as pirates preying on merchant activity (both Cicek and Terran)
 * power level: 3/6

-#### Additional points of interest